thatericchen/menu-generator/README.md

 ### .env in `./menu-gen-frontend/`
 Make sure to create a .env file with the following contents:
 `BACKEND_URI="https://cs-3300-final-project.ue.r.appspot.com"`.
-If you are not using the deployed backend, you can change that URL to anything you want.
+If you are not using the deployed backend, you may change the URL.

 ## Next Steps
 ### Advanced Customization Options for Menus